StudentForProject/finalproject/README.md

-Included in pdf report for privacy reasons.
+All content is included in the pdf report.